Protection of Human Rights in Europe

 Obligatory course materials

 Case law and journal articles as assigned in the reader.
-Students are expected to collect all the course materials themselves (these should be easily accessible online).
+Students are expected to collect all the course materials themselves (these are easily accessible online).

 Course information guide: